OctopusDeploy/blog/blog/2025-06/good-deployments-with-genai/index.md

 ## From Best Practices to Practical Guidance with GenAI

-The use of 9Brain and GenAI isn't about enforcing rigid rules, its about empowering our users.
+The use of the Octopus AI Assistant and GenAI isn't about enforcing rigid rules, its about empowering our users.
 Teams still operate Octopus.
-9Brain is here to complement your teams' expertise, reduce manual effort and surface opinions you might otherwise not have known about.
+GenAI is here to complement your teams' expertise, reduce manual effort and surface opinions you might otherwise not have known about.
 This is the real value of AI in DevOps - giving our customers more information while helping them maintain control, without adding complexity.

 ## Conclusion